wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Freely create crypto coins and trade community.
-TAU helps you to create P2P crypto trade community independantly from central hosting.
-You can issue genuine blockchain coins free from third party charge.
+TAU helps you to create P2P trade community independantly.
+You can issue genuine crypto coins free from third party charge and servers.
 TAU does not require one to buy any TAUcoins for using all functions.
 Community leaders can freely airdrop coins to friends for expansion.

-We help individuals to build crypto community; therefore, TAU full blockchain node is designed to works on **smart phones** with low data consumption, which is essential for data expensive areas like Africa.
+We help individuals to build crypto community; therefore, TAU blockchain is designed to works purely on **smart phones** with low data consumption, which is essential for data expensive areas like Africa.

 #### Crypto Airdrop Toolset
 * Free, no third party charge, such as ETH gas.